-Alicia Watson enters her first year as an assistant sports performance coach at Washington University in St. Louis.
+Alicia Watson enters her second year as an assistant sports performance coach at Washington University in St. Louis.

-A native of Kansas City, Watson arrives on the Danforth Campus after spending the past three years as assistant sports performance coach at Saint Louis University.
+A native of Kansas City, Watson arrived on the Danforth Campus after spending three years as assistant sports performance coach at Saint Louis University.

 During her time at Lindenwood, Watson received an NCAA Graduate Student Research Grant Award for a project titled, “Determining the Daily Caloric Needs of Female Athletes.”